Best Scholarships for Non-Traditional Students

 Edu4Less.org Scholarship Program

-Edu4Less.org (Education For Less LLC) was created specifically to support non traditional students through dedicated scholarship programs.
-Its mission is to help adult learners save money while they continue their education by providing scholarships that reduce tuition costs.
-This free service targets adults over the age of 24 who are studying fully online at accredited colleges and universities.
+Edu4Less.org (Education For Less LLC) was founded to help non-traditional students by offering dedicated scholarships.
+The platform’s mission is to help adult learners continue their education while saving money on tuition.
+Edu4Less.org is a free service that targets adults who are 24 and older who are studying fully online at accredited colleges and universities.

-At Edu4Less.org, the mission is to empower mid-career adult learners with 10–20% tuition scholarships, administered free of charge by Perdia Education’s tracking technology.
-By partnering with select online schools, the program ensures access to postgraduate scholarships that align with students’ budgets and career goals.
+Edu4Less.org is on a mission to empower mid-career adult learners by offering 10–20% tuition scholarships administered at no cost to students using Perdia Education’s tracking technology.
+The program partners with select online schools to provide postgraduate scholarships that are aligned with students’ budgets and career goals.

 Scholarship Perks

-• Fee Waivers: Transcript ordering and application fees are fully waived.
+* Fee Waivers: Transcript ordering and application fees will be waived in full.

-• Dedicated Support: Enrollment specialists guide students every step of the way.
+* Dedicated Support: Let us connect you with enrollment specialists who will guide you every step of the way.

 Local and National Scholarships